Health and support services in the UK

 Student associations on campus

-For instance, Oxford University has a Newcomers’ Club that offers a common platform to all newly-arrived students to meet, interact and even explore the city together.
+For instance, the Oxford University has a Newcomers’ Club that offers a common platform to all newly arrived students to meet, interact and even explore the city together.

 Student associations off campus

-There are various student associations outside of campus that work for the welfare of national and international students.
+Various student associations outside of campus work for the welfare of national and international students.
 For instance, the National Union of Students in the UK is a national representative body that works for student rights and represents over seven million students in the country.

 Support for students with disabilities